Gowdy rips Rosenstein on Russia probe: 'Finish it the hell up'

 “As with most things in Washington, the real work is not done on television and it is not all done by me,” Rosenstein said.
 “Trump administration officials are meeting and talking to your staffs every day to accommodate requests and produce relevant information to this committee, other committees and several Senate committees.”

-Yet as the hearing was ongoing, the House of Representatives was debating a non-binding resolution insisting the Justice Department comply with House committee subpoenas for documents.
+Yet as the hearing was ongoing, the House of Representatives was debating and voting on a non-binding resolution insisting the Justice Department comply with House committee subpoenas for documents.
+It passed 226-183 along party lines, with Rep. Justin Amash, R-Mich., voting present.

-Rep. Jim Jordan, R-Ohio, cited that looming vote as he personally challenged Rosenstein over his compliance.
+Rep. Jim Jordan, R-Ohio, cited that looming vote as he personally challenged Rosenstein at the hearing over his compliance.

 “Why are you keeping information from Congress?”
 Jordan asked.